umputun/cronn/README.md

 - `{{.UNIXMSEC}}` - unix timestamp (in milliseconds)

-Templates can be passed in command line or crontab file and will be evaluated and replaced at the moment cronn executes a command.
+Templates can be passed in the command line or crontab file and will be evaluated and replaced at the moment cronn executes the command.
 For example `cronn "0 0 * * 1-5" echo {{.YYYYMMDD}}` will print the current date every weekday on midnight.

 ## Application Options